 - Zero-Coupon Bonds (ZCB): In this case, bonds are issued at a discount to the face value.
 No interest is paid during the tenor of the bond.
 The face value is the amount that the investor receives from the bond issuer at the end of the period.
-However, the difference between the issue price and the face value of the bond is the net inflow for the investor.
-Hence, imputed interest is computed on the value of investment i.e. discounted issue price.
+However, the difference between the issue price and the bond’s face value is the net inflow for the investor.
+Hence, It is computed on the value of the investment, i.e. discounted issue price.

 However, the IRS exempts a few imputed interests.
 These are as follows: